pkking/quick-mirror-openeuler/README.rst

     Dry run.
 Don't transfer or delete any content or update the timestamp.
     Note: the master is still contacted to download the file lists.

+-N
+    Partial dry run.
+Ask rsync to do a normal transfer, but don't delete any local files which are not present in the file list.

 -t
     Instead of the previous run time, use this many seconds since the epoch.
     Implies ``-a``.